kevinweber/skills-safari/skills-safari-wordpress/README.md

 Work in progress.

-# Instruction
+## Instructions
 1. Upload the plugin to your site.
 2. Move the file 'data.json' to whereever you want.
 3. Edit 'data.json'.
-4. Paste the required HTML into your template and setup the path to your 'data.json' file, such as:
+4. Paste the exemplery code into your WordPress template and setup the path to your 'data.json' file in the 'data-source' attribute.
+5. Activate the plugin.

+## Exemplery code
 ```
 <?php if ( function_exists( 'kevinw_sf' ) ) { ?>
 <div class="skills-safari-wrapper">